Anglican Watch

 • Sumner improperly brought the diocesan chancellor, a member of St. James, into the Title IV process.
 The chancellor acted unethically by assisting Sumner in the cover-up.

-• Both sexual harassment and retaliation are expressly forbidden under the Title iV clergy disciplinary canons.
+• Both sexual harassment and retaliation against anyone opposing sexual harassment are expressly forbidden under the Title IV clergy disciplinary canons.

-• David Halt continues to lie to parishioners about his actions, and that of Sumner,
+• David Halt continues to lie to parishioners about his actions, and those of Sumner,

 • Despite a Title IV case against Anderson for lying about his actions in this matter — which he undeniably did — Sumner flew to Church of the Advent in Boston to preach at the church and provide implicit air cover to Anderson.